Gross–Pitaevskii equation: Form of equation

 From this equation we can look at the dynamics of the Bose–Einstein condensate.
 It is used to find the collective modes of a trapped gas.

 Solutions

 Since the Gross–Pitaevskii equation is a nonlinear partial differential equation, exact solutions are hard to come by.
-As a result, solutions have to be approximated via myriad techniques.
+As a result, solutions have to be approximated via a myriad of techniques.

 Exact solutions

 Free particle

 The simplest exact solution is the free-particle solution, with $V(\mathbf{r}) = 0$:

 This solution is often called the Hartree solution.
 Although it does satisfy the Gross–Pitaevskii equation, it leaves a gap in the energy spectrum due to the interaction:

 According to the Hugenholtz–Pines theorem, an interacting Bose gas does not exhibit an energy gap (in the case of repulsive interactions).

 Soliton

 A one-dimensional soliton can form in a Bose–Einstein condensate, and depending upon whether the interaction is attractive or repulsive, there is either a bright or dark soliton.
 Both solitons are local disturbances in a condensate with a uniform background density.